Elder O. B. Mink

 and will not honor Christ’s prescription for healing.
 They will not drink

 the liquid of self-denial, or of repentance, or of contrition.
-The pill of
+The pill

-which you live is a spiritual leprosarium, and you are a spiritual leper.
+in which you live is a spiritual leprosarium, and you are a spiritual leper.

-There is no cure for you apart from the heavenly balm, the shed blood of Christ.
+There is no cure for you apart from the heavenly balm, the shed blood of

-be satisfied with anything less than full honour for the soul’s cure.
+not be satisfied with anything less than full honour for the soul’s cure.
 May God bless you to see in Christ Jesus all the balm

 you need for time and eternity.